mskf1383/pashmak/README.md

 copy $myvar; # copy mem to variable
 ```

-the better way is:
+The better way is:

 ```bash
 mem 'something';
 $myvar = ^;
 ```

-if you put `^` (mem symbol) as value, memory value will put in the variable
+If you put `^` (mem symbol) as value, memory value will put in the variable

-### free variables
+### Free variables
-when you set a variable, that var is in memory. you can delete that var with `free` command:
+When you set a variable, that var is in memory.
+You can delete that var with `free` command:

 ```bash
 $somevar = 'some value';